rihards-simanovics/InvoiceShelf-white-label-module/README.md

 2. Create `/Modules/` dir in your server InvoiceShelf project root. **NOTE:** make sure it's capitalised like in example, it's not a typo.
 3. Upload the `WhiteLabel.zip` into the newly created `/Modules/` dir.
 4. Unzip it.
-5. In your server InvoiceShelf project `/` root dir, run `php artisan install:module WhiteLabel 1.0.0`.
+5. In your server InvoiceShelf project `/` root dir, run `php artisan install:module WhiteLabel 1.1.0`.
 6. (optional) If you have any issues with your installed module, try clearing your browser's `cache`, `cookies`, and/or `site data`.

+## Update

+1. Download the zip with pre-built module from the latest release in this repo.
+Alternatively you can build from source, for that follow the steps in the [development](#development) section.
+2. Upload the `WhiteLabel.zip` into the newly created `/Modules/` dir.
+3. Remove old `WhiteLabel/` module folder.
+4. Unzip it and visit the site.

+## Hard Stops

+- InvoiceShelf >= 1.3.0 (upgrade this module to 1.1.0)

 ## Development